 What is a Split Air Conditioner?

-If it’s time to install a new air conditioning unit or update an older system with a more energy efficient system, here is an energy efficient option you’ll want to consider.
+If it’s time for a new ac unit installation or time to replace an older system with a more energy efficient system, here is an energy efficient option you’ll want to consider.
 One of the most common air conditioning systems that works well in homes without ductwork as an addition to your current heating and cooling system is the split air conditioner system and here’s why.

 About Split Air Conditioners